lucasassislar/nucleuscoop/README.md

 - Borderlands: The Pre Sequel (didn't test but the code is the same from Borderlands 2)

+Close to working:

+- Saints Row 3 (game opens, just couldnt manage to make them find each other)

 Working on:

 - Call of Duty: Black Ops 2 Zombies